+The Company is an intermediate holding company within the Arup Group.
 The Group practices in the field of design and consulting engineering services, architecture, project management and advisory services and other related professional skills.

 Revenue represents the value of work performed on contracts in the year.
 For contracts on which revenue exceeds fees rendered, the excess is included as contract assets.
 For contracts on which fees rendered exceed revenue, the excess is included as contract liabilities.
 The value of long term contracts is based on recoverable costs plus attributable profit.
 Cost is defined as staff costs and related overheads plus project expenses.
-Further details are disclosed in note 4.
+Further details on this are disclosed in note 4.